-The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio
+The inverse square law sound intensity rule sound energy size sound pressure - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio